 The Bachelor of Engineering, Engineering: Electrical Engineering program focuses on the theories, practices, competencies, tools, and technologies associated with electrical engineering.
-You will get both online classroom instruction and hands-on lab experience to help prepare you to excel as an electrical engineer.
-The U.S. Bureau of Labor Statistics predicts a 4% job growth by 2022 for electrical and electronics engineers due to the engineer’s versatility in developing and applying emerging technologies.
-Because this program fills a market-driven educational need, earning your Bachelor of Engineering, Engineering: Electrical Engineering could give you a step up in starting a career in aerospace, telecommunications, defense, automotive, medical, construction, chemical, and more.
+You will get both online classroom instruction and hands-on lab experience to help prepare you as an electrical engineer.
+This Bachelor of Engineering, Engineering: Electrical Engineering provides knowledge and skills that are often required in fields including aerospace, telecommunications, defense, automotive, medical, construction, chemical, and more.

 For admission to the Bachelor of Engineering, Engineering: Electrical Engineering program applicants must have completed preparation in mathematics equivalent to pre-calculus or higher.